Questions? Feedback? powered by Olark live chat software

 Any testing related reports are kept between the purchaser of the tests and the representatives of our customer service team that handle the testing databases.
 These reports are not provided to school or state organizations without written permission from the purchaser of the test.
 If you require Christian Liberty to send grade reports directly to a recipient other than the purchaser of the test, please contact our Customer Service department.

-If I decide to enroll my student in Christian Liberty Homeschools (CLH) after they complete the CAT or TestPoint Placement Test, do my students need to retake the test for their enrollment process?
+If I decide to enroll my student in Christian Liberty Homeschools (CLH) after completing the CAT or TestPoint Placement Test, does my student need to retake the test for the enrollment?